 Cost of the Journey

-Cost of the journey is $12,430 SGL* per person, based on double occupancy, from Cairns, Australia.
-The tour cost Includes: Accommodation for 14 nights of the tour, specialist guiding and transport as outlined in the itinerary, most meals as indicated (B,L,D), activities outlined in the itinerary and National Park and private reserve entry fees.
+Cost of the tour is per person, based on occupancy: $10,390 DBL / $12,120 SGL, from Cairns, Australia.
+The main tour cost includes: Accommodation for 14 nights of the tour, specialist guiding and transport as outlined in the itinerary, most meals as indicated (B,L,D), activities outlined in the itinerary and National Park and private reserve entry fees.
 The cost also includes round-trip charter flights between Mt.
 Hagen/Karawari.
-The tour cost does NOT include: International flights to and from Cairns, Australia, International group flight to be arranged for you on Air Nuigini (Cairns-Port Moresby-Mt.
+The main tour cost does NOT include: International flights to and from Cairns, Australia, International group flight to be arranged for you on Air Nuigini (Cairns-Port Moresby-Mt.
 Hagen flights) alcoholic and non-alcoholic beverages provided from the bar and expenses of a personal nature (snacks, travel insurance, internet, laundry, tips, etc).
-Cost of the North Queensland Extension is $2600 SGL* *Price is based on exchange rate from April 27, 2023.
-Subject to change if there is more than a 5% increase.

 Travel Details